-I was reading an article in the Huffington Post by relationship expert Susan Winter who claims that dating has become ‘tedious, unnatural and unnecessary.’
+I was reading an article in the Huffington Post by Relationship Expert Susan Winter, who claims that dating has become ‘tedious, unnatural and unnecessary.’
 So I had to ask myself, do I agree?

-“Everyone stand up” they said, “If we call your number you must sit down and if you are left standing at the end you’ll be asked to take part in the finale of tonight’s show.”
+I find myself mightily defensive of dating because personally I find it to be a fascinating and at times hilarious social protocol.
+The awkwardness, the nerves, the sweaty palms – back in the day I found it to be all part of the fun.
+I remember once being asked out by a girl completely out of my league and finding her so attractive I found myself under even more pressure than usual to impress.
+We went to our local pub where two comedians were hosting a kind of ‘games night’, it seemed like the perfect icebreaker.
+“Everyone stand up” they said, “If we call your number you must sit down and if you are left standing at the end you’ll be asked to come up on stage to take part in tonight’s finale.”
 Myself and fourteen others were left standing and split into three groups of five.
 The first five were sent into the audience to retrieve as many items of red clothing as they could find.
-I began to panic, a stick-thin, body conscious teenager on a date with this stunning girl, I just so happened to be wearing a red t-shirt.
-The five contestants had just about got to the end of their game when one of the hosts grabbed the microphone and shouted “there’s a guy in the front row with a red t-shirt on!”
-Before I knew it they were hurtling towards me to quite literally rip the shirt from my back.
+Inside I was panicking, I was a stick-thin, self-conscious teenager on a date with this stunning girl and I just so happened to be wearing…a red t-shirt.
+The five contestants had just about got to the end of their game when one of the hosts of all people grabbed a microphone and shouted “there’s a guy in the front row with a red t-shirt on!”
+Before I knew it they were all hurtling towards me to quite literally rip the shirt from my back.

 So to Susan Winter, I say no, dating isn’t pointless.
 What’s pointless is going on 98 dates with anyone who asks just to prove a point.
 Nonetheless, I hope you find what you’re looking for.